unixdigest/phpthewrongway/sections/recommended_reading.md

 [OWASP Secure Coding Guidelines](https://www.owasp.org/images/0/08/OWASP_SCP_Quick_Reference_Guide_v2.pdf)

-* This technology agnostic document defines a set of general software security coding practices, in a checklist format, that can be integrated into the software development lifecycle.
+* This technology agnostic document defines a set of general software security coding practices, in a checklist format, that can be integrated into the software development life-cycle.
 Implementation of these practices will mitigate most common software vulnerabilities.

 [Security by Design Principles](https://www.owasp.org/index.php/Security_by_Design_Principles)